-George III and Princess Sophia Charlotte of Mecklenburg-Strelitz were married in 1761 and had 15 children together, attesting to their mutual satisfaction.
-The couple remained faithful to one another throughout their lives.
-George, his family, and his favorites, spent their time at Kew Palace in "domestic simplicity" between his bouts with mental illness and relative confinement to Kensington Palace.
-The Hanoverian push to emphasize family was clear in how George attempted to find some common ground with his subjects.
+Nonetheless, after he became king, George III married Princess Sophia Charlotte of Mecklenburg-Strelitz in 1761.
+The couple had 15 children together, and remained faithful to one another throughout their lives; George never took a mistress.
+George, his family, and his favorites spent their time at Kew Palace in "domestic simplicity" between bouts of mental illness, likely worsened by arsenic poisoning, and relative confinement to Kensington Palace.
+He still holds the record as the longest-reigning king of England, serving a total of 59 years and 96 days.

-The Longer Story: King Charles II had a lot of mistresses and a lot of illegitimate children, setting the tone for a bawdy court rife with sex and hedonism.
+The Longer Story: King Charles II had a lot of mistresses and a lot of illegitimate children, setting the tone for a bawdy court rife with hedonism.

-Charles's numerous mistresses included the wives of his courtiers, although they were not usually kept around for more than an encounter or two.
-During her relationship with Charles, Barbara Villiers produced six illegitimate children, although Charles only acknowledged five as his own.
+During her relationship with Charles, Barbara Villiers produced six illegitimate children, all of which Charles accepted as his own, despite that her youngest daughter was probably not his.
 Villiers, described as "a woman of great beauty, enormously vivacious and ravenous; foolish but imperious," was both feared and envied at court due to her influence.
-After Villiers and Charles's relationship ended, she remained in close proximity to the king, providing him with other young women to satisfy his sexual appetite.

-Another one of Charles's lady-friends, Nell Gwynne, was a professional actress.
+Another one of Charles's lady friends, Nell Gwyn, was a professional actress.
 After she took up with the king in 1669, she became a regular source of entertainment for the royal court.
-The wit, beauty, and comedic ability she demonstrated both on stage and off continued to earn her notice and even helped her maintain her popularity with the public.
+The wit, beauty, and comedic ability she demonstrated both onstage and off continued to earn her notice and even helped her maintain her popularity with the public.